casper-network/docs-archive/dapp-dev-guide/upgrade-tutorial.rst

 https://docs.rs/casperlabs-contract/0.6.1/casperlabs_contract/contract_api/storage/fn.add_contract_version.html

-So when you write your smart contract be sure to add an upgrade function and make sure you save and safeguard the
-access token you used in the first place.
+It is important to include the upgrade function and safeguard the access token from the first deployment of the contract.
+The access token will be needed for future upgrades.

 External links:
 ------------